Skip to content

 workDirstring"~/.nimblebrain"Working directory for runtime state (conversations, logs, workspaces).

-The models object declares three role-based slots.
+The models object declares two role-based slots.
 Each value is a provider:model-id string (e.g. "anthropic:claude-sonnet-4-6").

 {